 The truth is, no man can purge himself from sin because to do so, he would have to be sinless.
 Even in the Old Testament, the animals to be offered had to be without blemish.
 This symbolised Christ, the sinless “Lamb of God” who would takes away the sin of the world” (Jn.
 1:29).
 Jesus had to be sinless to be able to die for our sins, otherwise He would have been under the penalty of His own sins.
 Christ “the just [suffered] for [us] the unjust that he might bring us to God”[i.e to heaven, not to purgatory]” (I Pet.
 3:18).
 You either accept His pardon and be saved or reject it and be damned forever.

 (c) Matthew 12:32 “…it shall not be forgiven him, neither in this world, neither in the world to come.”

 The Greek word translated world is “aion” which means age or a period of time.
 The term “this world” refers to the period between the first and second advent of Christ (Mt.
-24:14, 29-31) while the “world to come” refers to the millennium following the second coming of Christ which the Bible calls “the dispensation of the fullness of times” (Eph.
+24:14, 29-31) while the “world to come” most probably refers to the millennium following the second coming of Christ.
+The Bible calls it “the dispensation of the fullness of times” (Eph.
 1:10).
 It takes a great deal of craftiness to link “the world to come” with purgatory.

-(d) 1 Corinthians 3:15 “If his works id burned up, he will suffer the loss.
-However, hr will be saved, though it will be like going through a fire.”
+(d) 1 Corinthians 3:15 “If his works is burned up, he will suffer the loss.
+However, he will be saved, though it will be like going through a fire.”